 Article image

-13 Powerful Quotes From James Baldwin
+18 Powerful Quotes From James Baldwin

-James Baldwin (1924-1987) will forever be remembered as one of the greatest writers and thinkers in U.S. history, though so much of his work was critical of the very beliefs that America was founded upon.
+James Baldwin will forever be remembered as one of the greatest writers and thinkers in U.S. history, though much of his work was critical of the very beliefs America was founded upon.
 Baldwin was a vocal critic of the nation’s racist practices and institutions, pointing out the pervasiveness of white supremacy in every corner of society.

-For Baldwin, this was a central tenet of what it meant to be a citizen of not just the country but the world: to be alive to the possibility of change even in the face of hardship.
+Many of his works also touched upon the struggles that sexual minorities continue to endure today, as Baldwin is regarded as one of the more prominent literary voices within the gay liberation movement.
+For Baldwin, this critical lens was a central tenet of what it meant to be a citizen of not just the country but the world: to be alive to the possibility of change even in the face of hardship.

 After a three-year stint in New York City’s Greenwich Village and some literary success in the U.S., Baldwin’s complicated relationship with his home country drove him to move to Paris to escape America’s systemic racism.
 Some of his most celebrated works were born from this decision to become, as he called it, a “transatlantic commuter.”
-These include his novels Giovanni’s Room (1956) and Another Country (1962), and his essay collection Notes of a Native Son (1955).
+These include his novels Giovanni’s Room (1956) and Another Country (1962), as well as his essay collection Notes of a Native Son (1955).

-Here, we’ve rounded up 13 inspirational quotes from Baldwin’s books, essays, and interviews over the years, eloquent observations that still ring true today.
+Here, we’ve rounded up 18 inspirational quotes from Baldwin’s books, essays, and interviews over the years, eloquent observations that still ring true today.

 You think your pain and your heartbreak are unprecedented in the history of the world, but then you read.